Aptroide/Computer_Security/Lab7/README.md

 ### Exercise 9.2 Turn on the Non-executable Stack Protection

 In this task, we will make the stack non-executable.
-We will do this experiment in the shellcode folder.
+We will do this experiment in the `/Lab7/exercise9/shellcode`  folder.
 The call shellcode program puts a copy of shellcode on the stack, and then executes the code from the stack.

 We will recompile call_shellcode.c into a32.out and a64.out, without the `-z execstack` option by changin `/Lab7/exercise9/shellcode/Makefile`: